Since Britain Is Only London

 - Grand Theft Auto: London 1969 is filled with these types, including Albert and Archie Crisp, a suspiciously familiar Big Bad Duumvirate of Cockney twins.

 - The Getaway series features plenty of these, as well as The Yardies and the triads.
-The PSP-exclusive spin-off Gangs of London contains some more exotic examples for a London setting, including Italian, Russian and Chinese gangs.
+The PSP-exclusive spin-off Gangs of London along with the traditional London gangsters, also contains some more exotic examples for a London setting, including Italian, Turkish, Russian and Chinese gangs.

 - In Batman: Arkham City, the Penguin has been re-imagined as a Guy-Ritchie-ish English gangster with a thick East End accent and brutal means of enforcement.
 If you read his backstory you will learn that he comes from a prominent American family, but was sent to England for his education.
 Unfortunately he preferred hanging out with the rough crowd in seedy parts of the town over school.